-It's hard to stumble across a pleasant eaterie or interesting attraction from a 3 lane motorway - actually given the standard of most motorway service stations, I know it's virtually impossible.
+It's hard to stumble across a pleasant eatery or interesting attraction from a 3 lane motorway - actually given the standard of most motorway service stations, I know it's virtually impossible.
 In New Zealand, however, it's the work of a moment to just pull out from the rat race, stop, take in that fresh air that is natures balm, and chance upon a hidden gem you weren't expecting.
 Could be a waterfall, frollicking lambs, dappled evening sunlight....or is that a cafe restaurant I see before me?

-On many occassions, I've unexpectedly come across such hidden delights.
+On many occasions, I've unexpectedly come across such hidden delights.
 In the middle of nowhere, south of Murchison, I saw a coffee flag on the side of the road seemingly in the middle of a wood.
 Turn off and I came out at an expensive lodge with individual villas that just happened to serve high tea and luxurious cake to refresh weary travellers, while you watch the prime spot fishing river gushing by below.

 Or, another sign on the way to Tapawera for the 'Hidden Cafe'.
 Disappear down the dirt track through a small wood and you find a delightful cafe with a walk through a sculpture garden round it's own mini lake.
 There are cafes where you can feed eels, play outdoor chess, and down an ice cold beer under vine covered trellis.
 Places where you can walk through cool forests of Nikau Palm, follow waterways cut into steep hillsides, or traverse boardwalks over crystal clear streams, sleep in a house truck and take a hot bath outside underneath starry skies, hire a kayak and have the river to yourself.
 And further south you can indeed explore a goldmine.....although the memories are the real treasures that you can take home with you.